wp-plugins/archive-posts-sort-customize/readme.txt

 2. Sort support of Custom fields

 == Changelog ==

+= 1.5.1 =
+* Supported: Sort of comma in value of custom fields.

 = 1.5 =
 * Added: Order field of Page Attributes of the Sort Target.